CNAG-Biomedical-Informatics/convert-pheno/docs/pxf.md

 Phenopackets use [top-level](https://phenopacket-schema.readthedocs.io/en/latest/toplevel.html) elements in order to structure the information.
 We'll be focussing on the element [Phenopacket](https://phenopacket-schema.readthedocs.io/en/latest/phenopacket.html).

 !!!
-Tip "Browsing PXF vs `JSON` data"
+Tip "Browsing PXF `JSON` data"

     You can browse a public Phenopackets v2 file with onf of teh following **JSON viewers**: